XavierHeart/DALIP/README.md

 ![Framework](framework.png)

 *a) Overview of our Distribution Alignment-based Language-Image Pre-Training (DALIP) method for biological data.
 Specifically, DALIP optimizes CLIP models by matching the similarity between feature distribution of image-text pairs, which are efficiently approximated by first- and second-order statistics of token features.
 Particularly, (b) a Multi-head Brownian Distance Covariance (MBDC) module is presented to efficiently acquire second-order statistics of token features.*

+## Acknowledgments

+This project is built upon the [OpenCLIP](https://github.com/mlfoundations/open_clip) codebase.
+We sincerely thank them for their outstanding contribution to the open-source community.